drand/website/docs/operators/deploy.md

 ---
-title: Deploy
+title: Deploying a Drand Network
 description: Learn how to deploy a Drand node onto your network.
+sidebarDepth: 2
 ---

-# Deploy a drand node
+# Deploy a Drand Network Node

-This document explains in details the workflow to have a working group of drand nodes generate randomness.
+This document explains in detail the workflow to have a working group of drand nodes generate randomness.
 On a high-level, the workflow looks like this:

 - **Setup**: generation of individual long-term key pair and the group file and